input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/1_Alonzo-white-exercise-1.md

 	1. The IOHK Tutorial Documentation at: [https://docs.cardano.org/introduction](https://docs.cardano.org/introduction)
 	2. The Alonzo White Testnet configuration information at: [TBD]()
-	3. Either, the correct binary image for your operating system, or the Docker image at [TBD]() and the associated documentation at: [https://docs.cardano.org/getting-started/installing-the-cardano-node](https://docs.cardano.org/getting-started/installing-the-cardano-node)
+	3. Either, the correct binary image for your operating system, or the Docker image at [TBD]()
+	4. the associated documentation at: [https://docs.cardano.org/getting-started/installing-the-cardano-node](https://docs.cardano.org/getting-started/installing-the-cardano-node) and [https://github.com/input-output-hk/Alonzo-testnet/blob/main/docker.md](https://github.com/input-output-hk/Alonzo-testnet/blob/main/docker.md)

 - You should be comfortable with using Shell commands and have a basic understanding of the Cardano ecosystem.